Los Thuthanaka: Critical reception

-Los Thuthanaka was met with universal acclaim from music critics upon its release.

-In a 9.3/10 review for Pitchfork, Joshua Minsoo Kim described the album as "ceremonial but swaggy, cataclysmic but healing, unrefined but magnificent."
-He called it a "dense, elaborate thicket of sound" where "traditional genres and ancestral wisdom coexist with digital ephemera and rapturous noise," remarking that its "unmastered" nature serves as "a call to unlearn contemporary notions of sonic perfection and surrender to music in all its forms."
+Los Thuthanaka was met with universal acclaim from music critics.
+In a 9.3/10 review for Pitchfork, Joshua Minsoo Kim described the album as "ceremonial but swaggy, cataclysmic but healing, unrefined but magnificent".
+He called it a "dense, elaborate thicket of sound" where "traditional genres and ancestral wisdom coexist with digital ephemera and rapturous noise", remarking that its unmastered nature serves as "a call to unlearn contemporary notions of sonic perfection and surrender to music in all its forms".
 It was the highest rating Pitchfork awarded to any new album since Fiona Apple's 2020 album Fetch the Bolt Cutters.

-In a review for Resident Advisor, Jesse Dorris called attention to the album's "storms of noise" variously comprising "orchestral stabs, dog barks, DJ scratches, and shitty organ sounds full of punk preset," summarizing, "Los Thuthanaka queer everything they touch—psychedelic rock, chopped and screwed hip-hop, Andean folk music, braindance and the hyper prog of bands like 100 gecs—with a determined flamboyance."
-The Quietus reviewer Eden Tizard called the album "a trance record in the true sense, eternal time in the rhythms of cumbia, the steps of the Andean dance huayño," adding that the duo's work "is steeped in the history of queer and Indigenous people, the ties to place and the drift of migration, with an approach to production fidelity that eschews colonial ideas of the future."
+The album topped Pitchforks list of the top 50 albums of 2025.
+Jeremy D. Larson, in his accompanying writeup, wrote that "Los Thuthanaka is an album about transience and permanence, the mutability of sound and its deep roots".
+He characterized the work as one that asks for "time, patience, reorganization, reframing, and reconnection".

+In a review for Resident Advisor, Jesse Dorris described the album as "an excellent surprise drop" and "mind-blowing", praising its fusion of styles into "something new".
+He wrote that the duo "queer everything they touch" with "a determined flamboyance", while emphasizing that he did not "hear a second of irony" in the record's presentation.
+The Quietus reviewer Eden Tizard wrote that the album's music leaves listeners with "a sense of slack jawed euphoria" and praised its immersive atmosphere.

-Writing for Stereogum, Chris DeVille called Los Thuthanaka "an easy shortlist contender for 2025's best album," describing it as "eight propulsive instrumentals that get the most out of repetition but never feel like they're spinning their wheels."
+Writing for Stereogum, Chris DeVille called Los Thuthanaka "an easy shortlist contender for 2025's best album", describing it as "eight propulsive instrumentals that get the most out of repetition but never feel like they're spinning their wheels".
+The Observers Kitty Empire listed the album among the "hidden gem albums of 2025", describing it as "gloriously borderless", characterizing the record as "at once ancient and modern" and noted that, despite the duo's prior individual releases, the album "feels newly exhilarating".